trantpham/ui-tracker/README.md

 Chapter 13: <br />
 ** Functionality: In this chapter we added some more features to the site, especially elaborating on the Report tab from the nav bar and the Report site.
 We added new Toast file as well as edited the existing Toast.
 We added more MongoDB users by including a script in API, and then working on the Search in the nav bar, where users can just search any activities/descriptions, name, and issue ID.
 The report page is where it shows all the users with the current status of all the issues reported.

-** Challenges: This chapter was working for me until I ran into issue with $text query parsing in MongoDB and wasn't able to fix it.
+** Challenges: This chapter was working for me until I ran into issue with $text query parsing in MongoDB and didn't realize I have to reset MongoDb by running `mongo issuetracker scripts/init.mongo.js` first before running `mongo issuetracker scripts/generate_data.mongo.js`.
 ![Chapter 13 Screenshot:](https://github.ccs.neu.edu/NEU-CS5610-SU20/TranPham-Book/blob/chapter13/Screenshot/Chapter%2013_1%20screenshot.png) </br>

 ![Chapter 13 Screenshot:](https://github.ccs.neu.edu/NEU-CS5610-SU20/TranPham-Book/blob/chapter13/Screenshot/Chapter%2013_2%20screenshot.png) </br>